 Registering on eBay

-To begin the process of listing cards on eBay, you will need to register for an eBay Seller Account and upgrade or register for a PayPal Premiere Account.
+To begin the process of listing cards on eBay, you will need to register for an eBay Seller Account.

 Additionally, to save time and make things easier, it is recommended that you open a new checking account, separate from the one you use for personal and household expenses.
 Choose a bank that requires no more than a $100 minimum deposit and a low monthly maintenance fee.
 Request a debit card be issued on the account so that it can be registered with both your PayPal and eBay accounts.
 Once your bank account is set-up you can efficiently start the process for eBay and PayPal registration and start selling